 Important accounts following for review:

-• generated e-Way bills in the audit period under compliance with rules.
+- Generated e-Way bills in the audit period in compliance with rules.

-• Communications record documents from the GST department of the year.
+- Communications record documents from the GST department for the year.

 Forms for Annual Return and GST Audit